Table of Contents

 Notochord: a cell structure emerging from the chordal furrow around which the spine will develop.
 It degenerates where it is surrounded by vertebrae, but remains intact in the area of the nucleus pulposus of the intervertebral discs.

-Somites: cubical structure from which a major part of the axial skeleton, its muscles, and the connective skin tissue develops.
+Somites: cubical structure from which a major part of the axial skeleton, its muscles, and the connective skin tissue develop.

 Pathology of Pre-Embryology

-It has been verified that approximately 15% of all zygotes perish via abortion.
-One should assume, however, that the number of zygotes perishing in the first week of pregnancy is much greater than 15%, which might already be explained by the fact that especially the first week after fertilization represents an extremely critical period in embryonic development.
-Its success is tied to a large number of conditions, such as a sufficient production of progesterone and estrogen, or chromosomal abnormalities of the zygote.
+It has been verified that approximately 15% of all zygotes are aborted.
+One should assume, however, that the number of zygotes that are aborted in the 1st week of pregnancy is much greater than 15%, which might already be explained by the fact that the 1st week after fertilization is an extremely critical period in embryonic development.
+Successful embryonic development is related to a large number of conditions, such as the sufficient production of progesterone and estrogen, or chromosomal abnormalities of the zygote.

-If a pregnant woman without rubella antibodies is infected with rubella during the first three to four months, the principally harmless rubella can lead to severe disturbances in the ontogenesis of the embryo.
-In the first month of pregnancy, the risk for embryopathy after an infection is approximately 60 %.
-Possible consequences are summarized in the so-called Gregg’s syndrome, which consists of the triad cataract, deafness, and cardiac defect.
+If a pregnant woman without rubella antibodies is infected with rubella during the first 3–4 months, the principally harmless rubella can lead to severe disturbances in the ontogenesis of the embryo.
+In the 1st month of pregnancy, the risk for embryopathy after an infection is approximately 60%.
+Possible consequences are summarized in Gregg’s syndrome, which consists of the triad: cataract, deafness, and cardiac defect.

-Regularly increased alcohol consumption during the first months of pregnancy can result in severe developmental disorders of the embryo.
+Regular and increased alcohol consumption during the first months of pregnancy can result in severe developmental disorders of the embryo.
 Among others, clinical signs suggesting alcohol embryopathy are microcephaly, statomotorical and mental retardation, muscle hypotension, and a shortened nasal bridge.
-Approximately one in every 200 newborns is affected.
+Approximately 1 in every 200 newborns is affected.

 Mosaicism describes the manifestation of cell lines with different numbers of chromosomes.
 It is caused by a non-separation of chromosomes in the anaphase during cleavage (Stage 2).
-This genetic anomaly can be found in approximately one percent of Down Syndrome patients, who, consequently, not only have cells with 47 chromosomes, but also cells with 46 chromosomes.
+This genetic anomaly can be found in approximately 1% of Down syndrome patients, who do not only have cells with 47 chromosomes but also cells with 46 chromosomes.

-At the hydatidiform mole, a malformation of the chorionic villi of the placenta is present.
+In the hydatidiform mole, a malformation of the chorionic villi of the placenta is present.
 The cause is a flawed germ anlage, which leads to a pathological proliferation of the trophoblast.
-The placental villi develop into grape-shaped vesicles and invade, as such, the maternal myometrium.
+The placental villi develop into grape-shaped vesicles and invade the maternal myometrium.
 Here, the risk for metastasis exists (destructive hydatidiform mole).
 Clinically, a bloody, watery discharge with vesicles can be seen.
 In relation to the physiological size according to the respective week of pregnancy, the uterus presents as too large.
 Hydatidiform mole is treated with cytostatics.

-This means the disturbance of neurulation during the third and fourth embryonic week caused by, for instance, teratogenic medications.
-They can lead to severe malformations of the brain and the spinal cord, i.e. the closure of the neural tube at the end of neurulation does not take place, leading to the degeneration of the therefore exposed nervous tissue.
+This means the disturbance of neurulation during the 3rd and 4th embryonic weeks caused by teratogenic medications, for instance.
+They can lead to severe malformations of the brain and the spinal cord, i.e. the closure of the neural tube at the end of neurulation does not take place, leading to the degeneration of the exposed nervous tissue.
 If this happens in the head area, this is referred to as anencephaly.